ananyan/ananyan.github.io/_projects/2019-09-27-designingasmartspeedbump.md

 emergency responders often avoid routes with speed bumps, even if they are longer.
 In addition, city planners sometimes cannot add the extent of traffic regulation actually needed to mitigate these concerns.

 Stakeholders Interviewed:

-EMS (Watertown Fire Department; MIT EMS; Paramedic (Jacksonville, FL); Law Enforcement Officer (San Angelo, TX))
+*EMS* - Watertown Fire Department, MIT EMS, Paramedic (Jacksonville, FL), Law Enforcement Officer (San Angelo, TX)

-City Planners (Austin, TX; Seattle, WA; Bellevue, WA; Eugene, OR; Portland, OR; Richmond, VA; Washington D.C.)
+*City Planners* - Austin, TX; Seattle, WA; Bellevue, WA; Eugene, OR; Portland, OR; Richmond, VA; Washington D.C.

-Traffic Engineers (Delaware, Florida, Michigan, Montana, Nebraska, North Dakota, New Hampshire, Utah, Washington Dept. of Transportation)
+*Traffic Engineers* - Delaware, Florida, Michigan, Montana, Nebraska, North Dakota, New Hampshire, Utah, Washington Depts. of Transportation

-Snow Plow Operator (Cambridge Dept. of Public Works)
+*Snow Plow Operator* - Cambridge Dept. of Public Works

 **In order to balance the goals of both EMS and traffic regulation, we developed a dynamic speed bump that could be signaled to flatten by emergency responders (and in cities like Cambridge, during snow plows as well)**
 <img src="/images/Sentry/Logo.PNG" alt = "logo" style="position:relative" >